 In person bodywork sessions offer an opportunity to work together one on one in the comfort and safety of my office Parkville, MD.

-Individual sessions take place via skype or phone and focus on clearing and realigning the places where your body holds the residual effects from client/patient trauma and workplace pressure.
-We work together to help you increase your body awareness as you integrate the old protection patterns of your nervous system that get in the way of being able to live and work with clarity and presence.
+We work together via skype or phone to help you increase your body awareness as you clear, complete and integrate the old protection patterns of your nervous system that get in the way of being able to live and work with clarity and presence.

-Using somatic awareness, energy work and guided imagery, these sessions help you stay grounded, clear the places where you're holding the stories of others, heal past boundary violations, and nourish your resilience to stress, burnout, overwhelm, and secondary traumatic stress.
+Using somatic awareness, trauma resolution skills, energy work and guided imagery, these sessions help you stay grounded, clear the places where your body is holding the stories of others, heal past boundary violations, and nourish your resilience to stress, burnout, overwhelm, and secondary traumatic stress.

 Clients with busy schedules and clients outside of the Baltimore-Washington area will find this to be a convenient way to continue their healing.